 The process takes about 10-14 days, as they gradually get used to the cooler temperatures, sun, wind & rain that is real life in the garden.

-Find a convenient place that has dappled shade for their first time outside, & choose an overcast day.
+Find a convenient place that has dappled shade & choose an overcast day for their first time outside.
 Leave them out for 2-3 hours, before taking them in again.
 Gradually extend the time their time outside each day & increase their exposure to sunshine.

 After 10-14 days of this, the plants adapt and physically change, growth is slower & the leaves becomes slightly waxy too as a protection against the harsh outdoors.

-I’m over-cautious about putting newly grown plants out in the garden, I often plant a few Then wait a couple for days before the rest go out.
+I’m over-cautious about putting newly grown plants out in the garden.
+I plant a few outside, then wait a few days before the rest go out.

 Check the weather forecast & keep them inside if frost threatens.
 The last frost date here is usually the middle of May.